 4 Key Strategies for Protecting Your Personal Assets

 You may be under the impression that your personal assets are safe if you’re sued by a patient because the lawsuit is work-related, but that may not always be the case.
-Highlighted below are some recommended steps you can take as a psychologist to protect both your personal and professional assets, especially if you have a private practice.
+Highlighted below are some recommended steps you can take as a physician to protect both your personal and professional assets.

 1. Malpractice Insurance